regensa18/AdvProg2018/week_1/README.md

 Exercise 1: Abstract Factory Pattern
 ====================================

-IKI20810 - Advanced Programming @ Faculty of Computer Science
+CSCM602023 - Advanced Programming (Pemrograman Lanjut) @ Faculty of
-Universitas Indonesia, Even Semester 2015/2016
+Computer Science Universitas Indonesia, Even Semester 2016/2017

 * * *

-*Friday, February 12th 2016*

 You are given a partially completed program that using Abstract Factory Pattern in its diagram creation functionality.
 Your task